-The Canadian pension systems consists of old-age security - a universal, flat rate pension, topped up with income-tested benefits (guaranteed income support), as well as a tier of earnings-related benefits provided by the Canadian Pension Plan and Quebec Pension Plan.
-Occupational pensions exist in the form of registered pension plans (RPP's), which are trustee pension funds.
-Defined benefit (DB) plans are the most common type of voluntary occupational plan in Canada, although defined contribution (DC) is becoming more popular in the private sector.
+The Canadian pension system consists of old-age security - a universal flat rate pension topped up with income-tested benefits (guaranteed income support), as well as a tier of earnings-related benefits provided by the Canadian Pension Plan and Quebec Pension Plan.
+Occupational pensions exist in the form of registered pension plans (RPPs), which are trustee pension funds.
 Voluntary personal funds also exist (Personal Registered retirement Savings Plans - RRSPs).
 Contributions made to RRSPs, as well as investment income in these types of accounts, are tax-favoured.
 There are predefined limits to the amount of contributions that individuals are allowed to make to their RRSPs each year.